Logs in the Render Dashboard

 Time range

 You can limit results to a predefined range (such as Last 24 hours), specify a custom range, or select Live tail to view a live feed of recent logs.
-Available ranges depend on your account’s log retention period.
+Available ranges depend on your workspace’s log retention period.

 Specify using the dropdown in the upper right of the log explorer.